dotnet/arcade/cmake-scenarios.md

+# CMake Scenarios

 This document presents the scenarios for CMake in .NET Core.

-# Summary
-[CMake](https://cmake.org/overview/) is a prerequisite for building .NET Core repositories such as CoreFx and CoreCLR.
-When a developer attempts to build, a repository using the build script, the script probes for CMake on the machine, and if CMake is not found then, the script terminates and the build fails.
-There is no guidance for developer on which version of CMake to install.
-Not stating a version of CMake for a repository can lead to further challenges for example, when a servicing a release.

-Thus, there is need to improve CMake usage and acquisition experience.
-Hence the purpose of this document is to define the scenarios for CMake in .NET Core, and lay a foundation for designing the improved experience.

-# CMake Scenarios
 Each subheading below is a name of a scenario.
 Under each subheading there will be a short description of the scenario and a narrative.
 The narrative includes an actor, flow of events, and the resulting outcomes.
 An outcome consists of one or more pairs of the current and desired experiences.

  * [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)
  * [Build a .NET Core repository on an existing development machine](#build-a-net-core-repository-on-an-existing-development-machine)